 - (a) For violations of Regulation 21.2.3 or Regulation 21.2.5, the period of Ineligibility shall be four years unless, in the case of failing to submit to Sample collection, the Athlete can establish that the commission of the anti-doping rule violation was not intentional (as defined in Regulation 21.10.2(c)), in which case the period of Ineligibility shall be two years. - (b) For violations of Regulation 21.2.4, the period of Ineligibility shall be two years, subject to reduction down to a minimum of one year, depending on the Athlete's degree of Fault.
-The flexibility between two years and one year of Ineligibility in this Regulation is not available to Athletes where a pattern of last-minute whereabouts changes or other conduct raises a serious suspicion that the Athlete was trying to avoid being available for Testing. - For violations of Regulation 21.2.7 or 21.2.8, the period of Ineligibility shall be a (c) minimum of four years up to lifetime Ineligibility, depending on the seriousness of the violation.
-An Regulation 21.2.7 or Regulation 21.2.8 violation involving a Minor shall be considered a particularly serious violation and, if committed by Athlete (c) For violations of Regulation 21.2.7 or 21.2.8, the period of Ineligibility shall be a minimum of four years up to lifetime Ineligibility, depending on the seriousness of the violation.
-An Regulation 21.2.7 or Regulation 21.2.8 violation involving a Minor shall be considered a particularly serious violation and, if committed by Athlete (c) For violations of Regulation 21.2.7 or 21.2.8, the period of Ineligibility shall be a minimum of four years up to lifetime Ineligibility, depending on the seriousness of the violation.
-An Regulation 21.2.7 or Regulation 21.2.8 violation involving a Minor shall be considered a particularly serious violation and, if committed by Athlete (c) For violations of Regulation 21.2.7 or 21.2.8, the period of Ineligibility shall be a minimum of four years up to lifetime Ineligibility, depending on the seriousness of the violation.
-An Regulation 21.2.7 or Regulation 21.2.8 violation involving a Minor shall be considered a particularly serious violation and, if committed by Athlete Support Personnel for violations other than for Specified Substances, shall result in lifetime Ineligibility for Athlete Support Personnel.
-In addition, significant violations of Regulation 21.2.7 or 21.2.8 which may also violate non-sporting laws and regulations, shall be reported to the competent administrative, professional or judicial authorities. - (d) For violations of Regulation 21.2.9, the period of Ineligibility imposed shall be a minimum of two years, up to four years, depending on the seriousness of the violation. - (e) For violations of Regulation 21.2.10, the period of Ineligibility shall be two years, subject to reduction down to a minimum of one year, depending on the Athlete or other Person's degree of Fault and other circumstances of the case.

-21.10.4 Elimination of the Period of Ineligibility where there is No Fault or Negligence
+The flexibility between two years and one year of Ineligibility in this Regulation is not available to Athletes where a pattern of last-minute whereabouts changes or other conduct raises a serious suspicion that the Athlete was trying to avoid being available for Testing. - (c) For violations of Regulations 21.2.7 or 21.2.8, the period of Ineligibility shall be a minimum of four years up to lifetime Ineligibility, depending on the seriousness of the violation.
+A Regulation 21.2.7 or Regulation 21.2.8 violation involving a Minor shall be considered a particularly serious violation and, if committed by Athlete.
+In addition, significant violations of Regulations 21.2.7 or 21.2.8 which may also violate non-sporting laws and regulations, shall be reported to the competent administrative, professional or judicial authorities. - (d) For violations of Regulation 21.2.9, the period of Ineligibility imposed shall be a minimum of two years, up to four years, depending on the seriousness of the violation. - (e) For violations of Regulation 21.2.10, the period of Ineligibility shall be two years, subject to reduction down to a minimum of one year, depending on the Athlete or other Person's degree of Fault and other circumstances of the case. - 21.10.4 Elimination of the Period of Ineligibility where there is No Fault or Negligence